 “Hello,” I say into the speaker of my computer, so it will translate, as I look right at him.
 I would say that I got the desired effect, but I didn’t.
 It is better.
 He looks sharply at me and almost falls over while doing a double-take, obviously shocked.

 He says something in a hushed voice, trembling almost.
 But I don’t know what it is.
 His voice is soft but deep, and he doesn’t seem to have any of the accents I’ve heard so far.

 I decide to pull my computer out so he can see it.
 It’s now or never.
 I look over at him, and his eyes go wide, looking from my face to my computer.
 He stands now, and walks right over to me, crouching.
 I don’t know if he’s going to take this from me, but I have to try.

 Instead, he grabs my face and turns me to meet his gaze, his light purple eyes holding mine, and I can’t help but smile.
 I think he sees me, and the look of horror on his face as he realizes that I’m not an animal is priceless.

 I look at him while it translates.
 His eyes take me in anew, and he seems mad, but I don’t think it’s at me.
 He stands and goes to yell for someone.
 No one comes.
 No one ever comes when you scream.
-His fists are clenched at his side, muscles corded and his voice booms.
+His fists are clenched at his side, muscles corded, and his voice booms.

 He rushes back down crouches on his knees next to me.

 He’s vibrating with fury, and I see how his face is different from a human.
-There is enough similarity that I would call him exotically beautiful, though his face is marred by rage and he looks desperately at me.
+There is enough similarity that I would call him exotically beautiful, though his face is marred by rage, and he looks desperately at me.
 He acts as though seeing me in here is too much for him.
 He points at my computer; I’m excited that he wants to try.
 I hit the button and motion for him to speak.

-“I would never do what they are doing,” the translation sounds flat, but the determination of his voice makes me believe him.
+“I would never do what they doing,” the translation sounds flat, but the determination of his voice makes me believe him.
 But I’m not ready to hope yet.